-But going after the passive candidates is worth the extra efforts.
+But going after the passive candidates is worth the extra effort.
 Indeed, a study reveals that passive candidates are 120% more likely to create a strong impact on your organization.
 In short, neglecting passive candidates is like losing a wealth of top-notch applicants.

-- Leveraging Social Media Platforms
+Leveraging Social Media Platforms

 Don’t forget, if you are doing something for the first time it doesn’t mean that it won’t pay off.
 Therefore, if you are experiencing less success with your LinkedIn interaction, broaden your social strategy by including new platforms.

-- Invest in Automation Tools
+Invest in Automation Tools

 On the other hand, manual candidate sourcing is not outdated at all, since effective recruiting needs a human element that no technology can replace.
 Yet, utilizing AI together with your manual sourcing strategies takes minimum effort and most of the time offers huge rewards.

-- Develop a Referral Program
+Develop a Referral Program to Attract Passive Candidates

-Each of your employees has their own peer groups, networks, and personal contacts.
+Each of your employees has its own peer groups, networks, and personal contacts.
 Most often, these networks may include a large number of high-quality candidates who can be the right fit for open positions within your organization.
 Although passive candidates can be reluctant to respond to an interaction from a recruiter, they are much more likely to take into consideration an opportunity offered to them by personal contact.

-- Search Job Boards and Candidate Database Services
+Search Job Boards and Candidate Database Services

 During their search, candidates mostly upload their resumes to the job boards, and those resumes stay in the job boards’ database even after the candidates have accepted a job.
 Recruiters can look into recruiting databases for many criteria such as industry, experience, qualifications, skills, and education level.

 Therefore, if you come across an old resume, don’t automatically discard the candidate.
 Rather, have a look at the course of their career.
-If the candidate appears as he or she may turn out to be a good fit for a role, don’t be reluctant to interact.
+If the candidate appears as he or she may turn out to be a good fit for a role, don’t be unwilling to interact.

-It’s easier for recruiters to source active candidates, yet the truth is, the perfect candidate will not be just walking through the door, ready to be hired.
-It can be challenging to source passive candidates, but it is a necessary strategy in the current competitive, fast-growing hiring landscape.
+It’s easier for recruiters to source active candidates.
+Yet the truth is, the perfect candidate will not be just walking through the door, ready to be hired.
+It can be challenging to source passive candidates.
+But it is a necessary strategy in the current competitive, fast-growing hiring landscape.